 County departments are listed below.
 See also: A-Z list with description and phone

-The Larimer County Public Records Databases allow online inquiry to a number of public information databases.
+Larimer County Public Records Databases allow online access to public data.

 There are many topics to know about when owning property in Larimer County.
 It can often seem overwhelming to know which topics are important, what you should learn about and what questions to ask.
 Since the Planning Department deals with land use issues on a daily basis, we've put together some basic information on a few topics related to land use and rural living.